-Cheers to business that are made with passion and are run by strong and talented woman like Loretta Lee; a Malaysian entrepreneur and carer mind behind Nyonya Recipe.
+Cheers to businesses that are made with passion and are run by strong and talented women like Loretta Lee; a Malaysian entrepreneur and carer mind behind Nyonya Recipe.

 Midlands Traveller: Tell me a little bit about you.

 Loretta Lee: I am a Malaysian and I settled here about 11 years ago.
 This was for my children’s education as one of my twins has a learning disability and the education for pupils with special needs is limited.

 As my husband is British, we felt that it was the best for the children, and still is.

 In fact, I was in the UK on 1st January 1980, landing at Heathrow airport in the morning and feeling great to be in a new country.

 I was gung-ho and looked forward to being a student.
 It was an interesting time, and I managed to get some part-time work in a shoe shop and did some cleaning jobs as well.

 I passed all my professional exams within a year and was working for a short stint in the college where I studied.
 Then I left and went back to Malaysia.
 I work for a few years and later started my own business in conferences, seminars, and training.
 I also had a company that offers Quality Management Consultancy (ISO).